lucrae/texlite/README.md

 # Getting started

-After `installing TeXLite`, you can get all the info you need to get started in `this concise guide`.
+After installing TeXLite, you can get all the info you need to get started in [this concise guide](https://github.com/lucrae/texlite/blob/documentation/docs/guide.md).

 # Issues and Requests